Skip to content

 }

-As long as your service is autoconfigured (the default in services.yaml for everything under your App\ namespace), the bundle automatically attaches the flow_filesystem.factory tag with the right protocol attribute.
+As long as your service is autoconfigured (the default in services.yaml for everything under your App\ namespace), the bundle automatically attaches the flow.filesystem.factory tag with the right type attribute.

 Explicit Tag